improving-minnesota/react-redux-workshop/labs/lab-02-first-component.md

     expect(component).not.toIncludeText('Partner');
   });
 ```
 > What is happening here?
-We use the [Enzyme](http://airbnb.io/enzyme/index.html) [shallow renderer](http://airbnb.io/enzyme/docs/api/shallow.html) to render the component into a sandboxed "document" so that we can perform inquiries.
+We use the [shallow renderer](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/index.html) to render the component into a sandboxed "document" so that we can perform inquiries.
 Notice that we are using `JSX` in the `shallow()` method.
 Shallow testing is useful to isolate our test by not rendering any child components.
 For more advanced "integration" style tests you would use `mount()` for [full DOM rendering](http://airbnb.io/enzyme/docs/api/mount.html)

 - When finished, your suite should look similar to the one below: